Harden hits for 35 as Rockets rout Nuggets

 James Harden and Russell Westbrook combined for 63 points, and the host Houston Rockets avenged an earlier loss to the Denver Nuggets with a 130-104 win Tuesday.
 Harden paired 35 points with six assists while Westbrook added 28 points and seven assists to carry Houston to its seventh consecutive home win over the Nuggets, who had won nine of their past 10 games overall.

 Nikola Jokic led Denver with 21 points, including 13 to pace the Nuggets' 37-point third period.
 He added eight rebounds and four assists.
 Monte Morris, also instrumental during the Nuggets' third-quarter comeback, scored 18 points off the bench.
-Paul Millsap had 13 points and nine boards for Denver while Jamal Murray and Will Barton totaled 22 points on 10-of-30 shooting.
+Paul Millsap had 13 points and nine boards for Denver while Jamal Murray (12 points) and Will Barton (10) combined for 22 points on 10-for-30 shooting.
 With the Rockets trailing 16-15 midway through the first period, Harden keyed an 18-6 run with a four-point play at the 5:24 mark of the quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)